neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 *Note: This feature is not implemented for the Windows operating system yet.*

 ### API: clipboard
+- Implement `clipboard.readImage()` and `clipboard.writeImage(image)` functions to work with clipboard image data.
 - Expose the `clipboard.clear()` function to clear system clipboard.
+- Expose the `clipboard.getFormat()` function to check the system clipboard data format.
+This function returns `text`, `image`, and `unknown` enum values based on existing data on the clipboard.

 ## v5.0.0